 She was born Anna Maria Rosa Nicoletta Gallo in 1715 in Naples and died there in 1791.
 She entered a religious order at the age of 16 to escape a particularly harsh and abusive family environment.
 She took the religious name of Santa Maria Francesca delle cinque piaghe (Saint Mary Frances of the Five Wounds of Jesus).
 She spent the last 38 years of her life as a "home saint," as it is idiomatically called in Italian.
 That is something like a "worker priest"; that is, she did not live a reclusive life in a convent; she lived in a private home and spent all her time working with and for the poor in the area.
 She was beatified by Gregory XVI in 1843, and canonized by Pius IX in 1867.
 Since the beatification, there has been a chapel in the left nave of the Cathedral of Naples dedicated to her.
 In 1856, Ferdinand II of Naples acquired the house she had lived and died in and made it into a small church named for the saint, the church of Santa Maria Francesca delle cinque piaghe.
-It is on a street called vico tre re a Toledo in the Spanish Quarter.
+It is on a street called vico tre re a Toledo in the Spanish Quarters.

-90-year-old Sister Aurora, was apparently set-up:
+object, 90-year-old Sister Aurora, was apparently

-other thief popped the cover on the small display
+the other thief popped the cover on the small display

 case and made off with the statue.
 Sister Aurora has

-refused to eat since then, and a second member of
+refused to eat since then, and a second member of the

-the order, Sister Veronica says, "I hope this is not
+order, Sister Veronica says, "I hope this is not

 sinful of me, but I hope they [the thieves] find no